Moreton Rangers F.C.

 Moreton Rangers Football Club is a football club based in Moreton-in-Marsh, Gloucestershire, England.
-Affiliated in the Gloucestershire County Football Association, The club are currently members of the Hellenic Football League and play at London Road.
+Affiliated in the Gloucestershire County Football Association, The club are currently members of the Witney and District League Division 1 and play at London Road.
 Their nickname is the Townsmen.

 History

 The club was established in 1997 playing on the London Road ground that belonged to Moreton Town who had folded 3 years earlier.
 The club started off as a youth side and in 2004 they entered an adult side in Division Two of the Cheltenham Football League.
-The 2009-10 season saw the club win Division One of the Cheltenham League and earn promotion to Division Two of the Gloucestershire Northern Senior League.
+The 2009–10 season saw the club win Division One of the Cheltenham League and earn promotion to Division Two of the Gloucestershire Northern Senior League.
 The 2013–14 season saw the club finish as runners-up in Division Two, so gain promotion to Division One.

 The 2015–16 season saw the club join Division Two West of the Hellenic Football League.
 The club remained in this division until the end of the 2018–19 season, when they won it to gain promotion to Division One West.
 Moreton Rangers entered the FA Vase for the first time in 2021–22.